ThanosPapathanasiou/Katerini/README.md

 Our code consists of a website, a background service and an integration api to abstract / centralize any calls to 3rd party apis.

-The aim is to allow both the website and service to scale horizontally and to do that we need to make sure:
+The aim is to allow both the website and service to scale horizontally, and to do that we need to make sure that:
- - Communication between them should be via messages. (rabbit mq)
+ - Communication between them should be via messages. (rabbit mq / azure service bus)
  - Caching has to be via a dedicated caching solution. (redis)
  - Data is saved in a sql server. (mssql)

-> **TL;DR**: Applications should scale horizontally, infrastructure should scale vertically (or be IAAS)
+> **TL;DR**: Applications should scale horizontally, infrastructure should scale vertically

 ## Getting started